-The portrait depicts a little girl probably of age three.
-Though the portrait is an unidentified sitter, it is integral part of the series of telling the African story by the artist.
-The graphite pencil work on paper rendered in a front view shows a black tenderly dense hair partly styled in a singular braided role held with a white ribbon and bent downwards towards the left.
-The subject is dressed in a sleeveless white dress, a pair of ear rings, wears a deep frowned face.
+The portrait depicts a little girl, probably of age three.
+Though the portrait is of an unidentified sitter, it is an integral part of the series telling the African story by the artist.
+The graphite pencil work on paper, rendered in a front view, shows black, tenderly dense hair partly styled in a singular braided roll held with a white ribbon and bent downwards towards the left.
+The subject is dressed in a sleeveless white dress, a pair of earrings, and wears a deeply frowned face.
 The artist focused on the facial features by meticulously depicting every minute detail of the natural tender skin of the small girl through the use of tonal gradation.
-This meticulous facial detailing from the eyebrows, the eyes, the nose, lips to the chin resulted in the precisely depicted frowned gaze exerted on the viewer.
-The frowned gaze portrays a feeling of a deep anger revealed through the somewhat squinted eyes and enhanced by the appearance of a pair of caved-in on the forehead above the eyebrows, the scrambles surrounding the nose and the uneasy tightly lipped mouth.
-As remarked by Wango

-(2020), though hyperrealism and for that matter photorealism can be very engaging, not all portraitures reveal the intended meaning by the artist to the viewer; as such the viewer at times will have to derive his or her own interpretation.
-Unlike the photorealist piece - $Galamsey\ Kid$ (2021) by Richard Amankwah which clearly depicts the struggles of the African child, this well-composed and vibrant looking girl child (Defiance) does not necessarily suggest to the viewer the predicaments, the resilience and the fighting spirit of the African girl child as purported by the artist.
-The general adornment of the girl child in a full and neatly depicted dress, new pair of ear rings, a stylish hair coupled with the perceived healthy condition of the child rather alludes to the representation of a wealthier girl child contrary to the notation of resilience and the fighting spirit.
-However, it suffices to say that the artist chose of a child is probably to emphasize that fact that the struggle of the African begins at birth.
+This meticulous facial detailing, from the eyebrows, the eyes, the nose, lips, to the chin, resulted in the precisely depicted frowned gaze exerted on the viewer.
+The frowned gaze portrays a feeling of deep anger, revealed through the somewhat squinted eyes and enhanced by the appearance of a pair of caved-in areas on the forehead above the eyebrows, the scrambles surrounding the nose, and the uneasy, tightly lipped mouth.
+As remarked by Wango (2020), though hyperrealism, and for that matter photorealism, can be very engaging, not all portraitures reveal the intended meaning by the artist to the viewer; as such, the viewer at times will have to derive his or her own interpretation.
+Unlike the photorealist piece - Galamsey Kid (2021) by Richard Amankwah, which clearly depicts the struggles of the African child, this well-composed and vibrant-looking girl child (Defiance) does not necessarily suggest to the viewer the predicaments, the resilience, and the fighting spirit of the African girl child as purported by the artist.
+The general adornment of the girl child in a full and neatly depicted dress, a new pair of earrings, a stylish hairdo, coupled with the perceived healthy condition of the child, rather alludes to the representation of a wealthier girl child, contrary to the notation of resilience and the fighting spirit.
+However, it suffices to say that the artist's choice of a child is probably to emphasize the fact that the struggle of the African begins at birth.

 Figure 6.
-LowaniaAnku, Samuel Otu, 2019,12" x 16.5" inches, Graphite Pencils on Paper.
-The portrait of Lowania Anku (2019), talks about understanding and embracing cultural diversity.
+LowaniaAnku, Samuel Otu, 2019, 12" x 16.5" inches, Graphite Pencils on Paper.
+The portrait of Lowania Anku (2019) talks about understanding and embracing cultural diversity.
 Lowania is an American citizen who is originally from Guyana.
-She came to Ghana to marry her Ghanaian boyfriend and on the day of their marriage she dressed in full Ghanaian traditional regalia from the Akan ethnic group (Artist).
+She came to Ghana to marry her Ghanaian boyfriend, and on the day of their marriage, she dressed in full Ghanaian traditional regalia from the Akan ethnic group (Artist).